organicdesign/libp2p-crdt-synchronizer/README.md

 - Returns: `<Promise>`

 Manually run synchronization with all connected peers.
 Resolves when completed.
-It is not nessary to call this if `autoSync` in the options is enabled but may still be called if synchronization is needed on demand.
+It is not necessary to call this if `autoSync` in the options is enabled but may still be called if synchronization is needed on demand.

 ### synchronizer.CRDTNames